 FEDERAL WORK STUDY - Work-study jobs are available at the College.
-Most positions are on campus, but some may be available in local community service agencies.
-Students generally work part-time while enrolled in school.
-The basic pay rate is the current minimum wage.
-If accepted for FWS, students are interviewed for employment.
+While most positions are on campus, some jobs may be available in local community service agencies.
+Students can work part-time at the current minimum wage while enrolled in school.
+If awarded FWS, students are interviewed for employment.
 The number of hours a student works per week depends upon: (1) the financial need, (2) the student's schedule, and (3) the job requirements.
-To apply, the student must complete the Free Application for Federal Student Aid (FAFSA) approved by the Department of Education.
+To apply, the student must complete the Free Application for Federal Student Aid.